 Assalamualaikum wm. wbt, Salam Sejahtera, and Salam UTM Sanjungan Bangsa.
-In 2023, Universiti Teknologi Malaysia (UTM) strengthened its commitment to We believe that education is a catalyst for change.
-Our programmes prepare

 In 2023, Universiti Teknologi Malaysia (UTM) strengthened its commitment to sustainability and the United Nations' Sustainable Development Goals (SDGs).
 Through the dedication of our students, faculty, and partners, we made notable progress this year in areas such as clean energy, innovation, and education.